8 Best Onboarding Examples and What You Can Learn From Them

 This is also key for guiding them to their ”aha!” moment as smoothly as possible.

-The “aha!” moment is an essential part of user onboarding—it’s the moment your users encounter a feature that highlights exactly why they need your product.
+The “aha!” moment is an essential part of a better user onboarding process—it's the moment your users encounter a feature that highlights exactly why they need your product.

 Helping guide users towards their “aha!” moment is a key step in your onboarding process, and you need to do it fast.
 Onboarding tour completion drops below 50% for any tour under or over three steps in length.
 A three-step tour is your sweet spot with a 72% completion rate.